A sheaf-theoretic model for SL(2,C) Floer homology: Further directions

+In \cite{Khovanov}, Khovanov defined a homology theory for knots and links in $\R^3$, now known as Khovanov homology.
+Witten \cite{FiveBranes} conjectured that the Khovanov homology of a link $L \subset S^3$ can be understood as a version of Floer homology, using the Haydys-Witten equation on $\R^3 \times \R_+ \times \R$, with certain boundary conditions.
+The generators of this Floer complex are solutions to the Kapustin-Witten equations \cite{KapustinWitten} on $\R^3 \times \R_+$.

-Instead of considering the Haydys-Witten equations on $\R^3 \times \R_+ \times \R$, one could write them down on $Y \times \R_+ \times \R$, where $Y$ is any three-manifold, and one could impose special boundary conditions along $L \times 0 \times \R$, where $L \subset Y$ is a link.
-This may lead to the desired extension of Khovanov homology.
-In particular, one could take the link to be empty, and try to construct a new homological invariant of three-manifolds.
-There are formidable analytical difficulties to be overcome in order to carry out this program, having to do with non-compactness of the moduli spaces; see \cite{Taubes3, Taubes4}.
-We refer to \cite{GPV} for some expectations about the resulting invariants, coming from the physics perspective.
+Extending Khovanov homology to an invariant of links in arbitrary three-manifolds is an open problem.
+It is natural to attempt to do so by considering the Haydys-Witten equations on $Y \times \R_+ \times \R$, where $Y$ is any three-manifold.
+There are formidable analytical difficulties to be overcome in order to carry out this program, having to do with non-compactness of the moduli spaces; see \cite{Taubes3, Taubes4, Taubes5}.
+We refer to \cite{GPV}, \cite{GPPV} for some expectations about the resulting invariants, coming from the physics perspective.